VlachosGroup/AIMSim/README.md

   Step 8: Iterate Steps 1 – 7 to select the featurization scheme and similarity measure to maximize the result of Step 7.
 2. See Property Variation with Similarity: Visualize the correlation in the QoI between nearest neighbor molecules (most similar pairs in the molecule set) and between the furthest neighbor molecules (most dissimilar pairs in the molecule set).
 This is used to verify that the chosen measure is appropriate for the task.

 3. Visualize Dataset: Visualize the diversity of the molecule set in the form of a pairwise similarity density and a similarity heatmap of the molecule set.
+Embed the molecule set in 2D space using using principal component analysis (PCA)[3], multi-dimensional scaling[4], or TSNE[5].

-4. Compare Target Molecule to Molecule Set<: Run a similarity search of a molecule against a database of molecules (molecule set).
+4. Compare Target Molecule to Molecule Set: Run a similarity search of a molecule against a database of molecules (molecule set).
 This task can be used to identify the most similar (useful in virtual screening operations) or most dissimilar (useful in application that require high diversity such as training set design for machine learning models) molecules.

 5. Cluster Data: Cluster the molecule set.
 The following algorithms are implemented:

-For arbitrary molecular features or similarity metrics with defined Euclidean distances: K-Medoids[3] and Ward[4] (hierarchical clustering).
+For arbitrary molecular features or similarity metrics with defined Euclidean distances: K-Medoids[3] and Ward[6] (hierarchical clustering).

-For binary fingerprints: Complete, single and average linkage hierarchical clustering[4].
+For binary fingerprints: Complete, single and average linkage hierarchical clustering[5].

-The clustered data is plotted in two dimensions using multi-dimensional scaling[5].
+The clustered data is plotted in two dimensions using principal component analysis (PCA)[3], multi-dimensional scaling[4], or TSNE[5].

 6. Outlier Detection: Using an isolation forest, check for which molecules are potentially novel or are outliers according to the selected descriptor.
 Output can be directly to the command line by specifiying `output` to be `terminal` or to a text file by instead providing a filename.